nn-dmt/terahertz-starter/README.md

 # Terahertz Starter kit for Statamic/Laravel
 ### alpha release 0.0.1
-### Created by Swamp.Audio with the help of the Statamic Team
+### Created with love by Swamp.Audio with the help of the Statamic Team

 [Laravel Documentation](https://laravel.com/docs/9.x)